Language Models Are Capable of Metacognitive Monitoring and Control of Their Internal Activations: LLMs can control their neural activations

-Finally, we investigate how the control effects of prompts targeting the LR axis ($\text{LR}_l$) of a specific layer $l$ gradually form over layers (Fig.~\ref{fig:control_progress}; similar to the analysis of Logit Lens \citep{nostalgebraist2020logitlens}).
-Since the residual streams can be viewed as a shared channel through which each attention head and MLP layer communicate (see Appendix~\ref{sec:residual} \citep{elhage2021mathematical}), $\text{LR}_l$ represents a global direction in the residual streams across different layers.
-Control effects on $\text{LR}_l$ gradually increase before reaching the target layer $l$, and plateau after it (except for $l=1$ in implicit control).
-Interestingly, we find that the control effects on intermediate layers decay sharply at the last layer, suggesting that the last layer model components are actively erasing the control signals.
-Overall, this characterizes the rise and fall of target control effects across model layers.
+How do these LLMs implement the observed control effects?
+Are the contributions to control effects distributed across all layers or concentrated in a few layers?
+Motivated by the Logit Lens analysis \citep{nostalgebraist2020logitlens}, we investigate how the control effects of prompts targeting the LR axis ($\text{LR}_l$) of a specific layer $l$ gradually form over layers.
+Since the residual streams can be viewed as a shared channel through which each attention head and MLP layer communicate (see Appendix~\ref{sec:residual}) \citep{elhage2021mathematical}, $\text{LR}_l$ represents a global direction in the residual streams onto which the activations of different layers can project.
+We find that control effects on $\text{LR}_l$ gradually increase before reaching the target layer $l$, and sometimes plateau after it (Fig.~\ref{fig:control_progress}).
+These accumulation patterns vary across datasets and models (Fig.~\ref{fig:control_progress_3datasets}).
+Overall, this analysis shows that contributions to target control effects are distributed across multiple model layers.